jss367/jss367.github.io/_posts/2018-10-10-software-i-use.md

 [Ubuntu terminal](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview)
 * Still a work in progress.
 Gets better all the time but still has room for improvement.
+* Update: This has gotten much better.
+I'm now using this with zsh like I do on my Mac and am liking it a lot.

 As you can see, I'm strewn across half a dozen terminals in Windows and have found the one on Mac.
 For me, nothing beats iTerm2.